NOTE: THIS PAGE IS FOR 2023 RAGBRAI GUESTS! UPDATED INFORMATION WILL BE POSTED AS IT BECOMES AVAILABLE

-Bike check-in will be Friday, July 22, between 4:00 pm and 7:00 pm.
+Bike check-in will be Friday, July 21, between 4:00 pm and 7:00 pm.
 There will be no bike loading on Saturday.
 You must check in and load your bike on Friday because of the lengthy amount of time needed to carefully load each bike.
 When you arrive with your bike, you’ll find us in the northeast corner of the parking lot.
 Look for the 26’ moving truck.
-Here's a map of the parking lot where we'll load the bikes.
+Here's a map showing directions to the parking lot where we'll load the bikes.
 The map is linked to a gps pin as well, so you can click on the image from your phone and navigate right to us!

 Free Long-Term Parking

-All shuttle riders have access to free long-term parking.
-The parking area where you loaded your bike on Friday is the designated long-term parking area for Padre’s riders.
+All shuttle riders have access to free long-term parking in the parking garage.
 Be sure to place the Padre’s Cycle Inn parking tag on the dash of your vehicle when you park it there for the week.
 And as always, secure your vehicle and be sure not to leave valuables in plain sight.

 If you are coming from out of town Friday night, consider booking a room at Hollywood Casino Hotel.
-To reserve a room there, click here to book using the room block and lock rate (while they last).
-If you’d rather call to book, please call 855-785-4263 and use the code: PADD22A.
+To reserve a room there, click here to book online using the room block and lock rate (while they last).
+If you’d rather call to book, please call 855-785-4263 and use the code: PADG23A.
 If interested in booking there, be sure to book your hotel asap.
-If that books up, there are several other hotels nearby, in the Earth City and Maryland Heights area.
-You may also want to consider an overnight stay on Saturday, July 30, as we do not recommend trying to catch a flight out of town the day we return.
+If that does book up, there are several other hotels nearby, in the Earth City and Maryland Heights area.
+Therefore, you may also want to consider an overnight stay on Saturday, July 29, as we do not recommend trying to catch a flight out of town the day we return.
 Because of traffic and other unforeseen circumstances, we cannot guarantee a specific return time.
-We don't expect to be back before 10:30pm.
 Additionally, we don’t recommend driving a great distance upon return to St. Louis.
 You will have just completed over 400 miles on your bike in a week’s time.
 We recommend you get some rest before making a long drive back out of town.

 When you're out on the main route, just follow the orange signs and/or the crowd.
 Here's what the official RAGBRAI rider signs will look like: